 Verona Pharma Secures Debt Financing of up to $150 Million from Oxford Finance

-/EIN News/ -- LONDON and RALEIGH, N.C., Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Verona Pharma plc (Nasdaq: VRNA) (“Verona Pharma” or the “Company”), announces it has entered into a debt financing facility (“debt facility”) providing the Company with access to up to $150 million from Oxford Finance LLC (“Oxford”).
-The non-dilutive capital provides further financial flexibility and support for commercialization activities for ensifentrine, the Company’s first-in-class product candidate, which recently reported positive Phase 3 data in the ENHANCE-2 trial in chronic obstructive pulmonary disease (“COPD”).
-The $150 million debt facility replaces the existing $30 million facility with Silicon Valley Bank (“SVB”).
+LONDON and RALEIGH, N.C., Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Verona Pharma plc VRNA ("Verona Pharma" or the "Company"), announces it has entered into a debt financing facility ("debt facility") providing the Company with access to up to $150 million from Oxford Finance LLC ("Oxford").
+The non-dilutive capital provides further financial flexibility and support for commercialization activities for ensifentrine, the Company's first-in-class product candidate, which recently reported positive Phase 3 data in the ENHANCE-2 trial in chronic obstructive pulmonary disease ("COPD").
+The $150 million debt facility replaces the existing $30 million facility with Silicon Valley Bank ("SVB").

 "We believe the potential proceeds from this debt facility and from the U.K. tax credit program, along with our existing $231.7 million of cash at September 30, 2022, will provide more than 3 years of runway, funding the planned commercial launch of ensifentrine in the US," said David Zaccardelli, Pharm.
 D., President and Chief Executive Officer.
 "We have already begun the early stages of launch preparation and, pending positive ENHANCE-1 results, we intend to submit a New Drug Application in the US for nebulized ensifentrine in the first half of 2023, and if approved, plan to launch in 2024."